 While the Paleo diet advocates eating primarily grass-fed meats, vegetables, fruits, healthy fats, nuts and seeds, you can still enjoy baked treats like cookies, cakes and pies from time to time.
-When you’re switching over from wheat based flours to flours that fit Paleo diet there can be a learning curve.
+When you’re switching over from wheat based flours to paleo flours that fit the Paleo diet there can be a learning curve.
 With patience and practice you will discover your groove.

-I’ve found over the years that mixing these flours creates a lighter texture more similar to wheat based baked goods.
+I’ve found over the years that mixing these paleo flours creates a lighter texture more similar to wheat based baked goods.
 Also, grinding down whole nuts works in a pinch when you are out of almond flour.
 You will have to pay more attention to the texture of the dough than the measurement of the recipe since the constancy is different when you use finely ground nuts from your food processor vs. store bought.

 Following are some helpful tips and information to help you get started with the 3 most popular Paleo Flours.